 38. The trailer for Back to the Future III was at the end of Back to the Future II.
 Both movies were filmed in a 11-month span with only a three-week break in between films.

-39. Doc Brown’s kiss with Clara Clayton in Back to the Future III was the first on-screen kiss in Christopher Lloyd’s acting career at which point he had 46 acting credits spanning over 15 years — he was 48-years-old.
+39. Doc Brown's kiss with Clara Clayton in Back to the Future III was the first on-screen kiss in Christopher Lloyd's acting career, by which point he had 46 acting credits spanning over 15 years — he was 48 years old.

 Item #11 originally stated that the picture in the opening title sequence of a man hanging from the clock tower was Doc Brown.
 The photo is actually an iconic scene from the 1923 silent film Safety Last! starring Harold Lloyd.